chainloop-dev/chainloop/README.md

 ## What is it?

-Chainloop is an open source software supply chain control plane, a single source of truth for artifacts plus a declarative attestation process.
+Chainloop is an open-source software supply chain control plane, a single source of truth for artifacts plus a declarative attestation process.

 With Chainloop, SecOps teams can declaratively state the attestation and artifacts expectations for their organization’s CI/CD workflows, while also resting assured that the latest standards and best practices are put in place.